maxray/one-planet/README.md

 ### Use WP Updater to allow updates via the WP dashboard

-I had to change ther git ingnore..
+I had to change ther git ignore..